grilam14/senty/ProjectWebsite/README.txt

    pip3 install beautifulsoup4

 6) Set up config.py file:
-   Modify the provided config_template.py file with the necessary information, then rename this file to config.py. config.py is necessary to set up the database as well as provide authorization for the APIs used in the website programming.
+   Modify the provided config_template.py file with the necessary information (keys, password, ect.), then rename this file to config.py. config.py is necessary to set up the database as well as provide authorization for the APIs used in the website programming.